PV Measurements, Inc. Technical Support PVM-Support@groups.ioWelcome to PVM Support!

 Verify that you sent us the information requested in the instructions above.

 Look in your spambox.
-You should have received a reply from us less than 2 days (longer if we're on vacation) after your request.
+Groups.io should have sent you a confirmation email after your membership was approved.
+Such approvals should take less than 2 days (longer if we're on vacation) after your completed request.

 6. I'm too busy to describe my equipment's issue in detail.
 I just want your engineer to come to my lab tomorrow and fix it.